Q2 Electricity prices: Wholesale energy up 8% over 2018

 Share now: Copied!

-In its Q2 report, the Australian Energy Market Operator said that wholesale Q2 2019 Electricity Prices were influenced by a reduction in brown coal – 573 megawatts (MW) less than Q2 2018 due to increased planned and unplanned outages – as well as hydro generation, and higher gas prices.
+In its Q2 report, the Australian Energy Market Operator said that wholesale Q2 2019 Electricity Prices were influenced by a reduction in brown coal – 573 megawatts (MW) less than in Q2 2018 due to increased planned and unplanned outages – as well as hydro generation, and higher gas prices.

 Operational demand down

-NEM average operational demand was 362 MW lower than in Q2 2018, with demand reductions across all regions.
+The NEM’s average operational demand was 362 MW lower than in Q2 2018, with demand reductions across all regions.
 Factors included increased rooftop PV conditions and mild weather in Sydney and Melbourne.

 South Australia set a new Q2 minimum demand record at 1330 hrs on 27 April 2019, when operational demand dropped to 749 MW.
 At this time, rooftop PV contributed approximately 600 MW of output.